Grey’s Anatomy Recap: The New Girl in Town

 It’s a good thing Andy is up in Meredith’s surgical gallery, though, because Meredith needs her assistance one last time.

 You may recall that Meredith messed up big time with her Surgical Innovation Contest application and never bought the patent for a polymer that she’ll need for her study.
-Meredith, along with Jo and my possible favorite new intern Helm (the other possible favorite is Qadri — I really enjoyed her hijab-turned-tourniquet storyline with Owen), are waiting for a call from the Italian doctor who owns the patent while attempting to keep the whole problem a secret from April, contest judge.
+Meredith, along with Jo and my possible favorite new intern Helm (the other possible favorite is Qadri — I really enjoyed her hijab-turned-tourniquet story line with Owen), are waiting for a call from the Spanish doctor who owns the patent while attempting to keep the whole problem a secret from April, the contest judge.
 Because holding your hand on an aorta can get like, so boring, Meredith fills Andy in on the situation as a way to distract her.
-When the Italian doctor calls in the middle of surgery, Andy ends up taking the call because — surprise! — she speaks Italian.
+When the Spanish doctor calls in the middle of surgery, Andy ends up taking the call.
 The doctor is headed to the U.S. soon and she convinces him to come and see Meredith in person.

 In other words, Andy is making a great first impression on the Queen of Grey Sloan.